joshianirudh/DataAnalyticsProject/README.md

 ## Our approach to the problem

 Our team started off by understanding all the indicators and their relavence by performing Exploratory Data Analysis in the form of `EDA.ipynb`.
 Before we could perform this however, our dataset was raw and had to be preprocessed before we could do anything which we did via `Preprocessing the initial csv file.ipynb` which produced `final.csv`.
-We gather insights
+We gathered insights by plotting graphs in `plots_complete.ipynb`.
+Since our data was timeseries data, we making models and tested them in `Forecasting.ipynb`.

+## Libraires Used
+`numpy`
+`pandas`
+`matplotlib`
+`scikit-learn`
+`statstools`
+``